bplmaps/lmec-main-site/content/articles/neponset.md

 {{< figure src="/uploads/2022-04-04/industries.jpg" caption="A 1954 [study](https://www.jstor.org/stable/25080477?seq=1) by Edward Pierce Hamilton estimates 18 mills lined the Neponset by 1800." class="figure-right" >}}

 The Neponset River has been home to a string of local industries—including flour, gun powder, paper making, and lumber—since the early-seventeenth century.
-Though PCBs didn't enter the picture until the 1930s, these early industries relied on the river as both a power source and dumping ground, each disrupting the physical landscape in their own respective way.
+These early industries relied on the river as both a power source for manufacturing and dumping ground for waste.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:x633ff67c/full/full/0/default.jpg" caption="This 1890 pictorial [map](https://collections.leventhalmap.org/search/commonwealth:x633ff663) of Lower Mills documents a handful of early local industries" class="figure-center" >}}